“For the wisdom of this world is foolishness to God.” 1 Corinthians 3:19

-During my Bible reading one week I began to reflect on how little any one person knows and how limited one person’s wisdom is.
+During my Bible reading I began to reflect on how little any one person knows and how limited one person’s wisdom is.

-Each one of us has some insights, knowledge and wisdom, but the scope is usually fairly narrow and limited to our sphere of influence and knowledge–our world.
+Each of us have some insights, knowledge and wisdom, but the scope is usually fairly narrow and limited to our sphere of influence and knowledge.
+Our world.
 We are good at what we do and have gained wisdom and knowledge regarding our special interests and experience.
-But if we were suddenly placed in a new, unfamiliar position or found ourselves in a foreign city unable to speak the language, not knowing how to find a bathroom, we quickly become aware of limitations.
-Our knowledge and experience will not help us.
-We need someone to help us.
+But if we were suddenly placed in a new, unfamiliar position or found ourselves in a foreign city unable to speak the language, not knowing know how to even find a bathroom, we would become aware of limitations.
+Our knowledge and experience would not help us.
+We need someone else to help us.

-When we consider the seven billion people in the world – each having wisdom and knowledge about life in their world – we realize how little wisdom each of us as individuals possess.
-Compared to God–next to zero!
+When I consider the six billion people in the world – each having wisdom about life in their world – I realize how little wisdom each of us as individuals possess.
+Compared to God – next to zero.

 Now then, think about the wisdom of God.
 He knows everything and is all wise.
-Even if we compiled all the wisdom and knowledge of everyone in the world and measured it against God’s wisdom, it would still be almost nothing.
+Even if we compiled all the wisdom of everyone in the world and measured it against God’s wisdom, it would be almost nothing.

-Also, when we realize that everything we know and everything we have comes from God, we cannot think ourselves wise, but only be humbled before Him.
+Also, when we remember that everything we know and everything we have comes from God anyway, we cannot think ourselves wise, but only be humbled.